 These fish are omnivorous, which means they will happily accept both meats and plants.

-This is a great trait because you have a lot more options when designing their diet.
+This is a great trait because you have a lot more options when designing your diet.

 The easiest choices are dried foods, they are sold cheaply in all pet stores.
 Pellets and wafers are particularly useful because they quickly sink straight to your Pygmies.